-Instrumentation:
+Instrumentation

-A spectrophotometer, as the name implies, is an instrument composed of two units viz. spectrometer and photometer.
-One which produces a light from spectrum of definite wavelength and photometer a device to measure the intensity of the transmitted or absorbed light.
-Thus this serves as a device for the measurement of relative energy, whether energy is emitted, transmitted or reflected, as the function of wavelength.
-The chief advantage of using spectrophotometer over simple photometer is that we are in position to obtain a selected wavelength from white light, suitably dispersed either by prism or by diffraction gratings and slits.
-So more or less monochromatic light is obtained, whereas in filter photometer an attempt is made to obtain light of known waveband and not known wavelength by passing through filters of different color which possess characteristics of allowing the light of particular wavelength to pass through.
-In photometer with filters, light source arrangement is such that it is not possible to get light exactly of particular wavelength but it will be varying between 30-40 nm.
+A spectrophotometer, as the name implies, is an instrument composed of two units viz.
+Spectrometer and Photometer.
+One which produces a light from spectrum of definite wavelength and photometer a device to measure the intensity of the transmitted absorbed light.
+Thus this serves as a device for the or measurement of relative energy, whether energy is emitted. transmitted or reflected, as the function of wavelength.
+The chief advantage of using spectrophotometer over simple photometer is that we are in position to obtain a selected wavelength from white light, suitably dispresed either by prism or by diffraction gratings and slits.
+So more or less monochromatic light is obtained, where as in filter photometer an attempt is made to obtain light of known wave band and not known wavelength by passing through filters of different colour which possess characteristics of allowing the light of particular wavelength to pass through.

+In photometer with filters, light source arrangement is such that it is not possible to get light exactly of particular wavelength but it will be varying between 30 - 40 nm.
 However in spectrophotometer it is possible to obtain light of selected waveband by suitably dispersing it through prism and slit or diffraction gratings.

-Ultra-violet spectrophotometers consists of (1) an intense source of radiant energy in the 200 to 700 nm region,

-2) a monochromator to isolate the wavelength region to be used in irradiating the solution, (3) an absorption cell assembly which provides for alternate examination of the reference solution and simple solution (4) a photometer, comprised of a photoelectric detector which converts radiant energy to electrical energy, and a meter to indicate the resulting electric current.
-The distinguishing feature of a spectrophotometer is the use of a monochromator to select specific monochromatic radiant energy.
+Ultra-violet spectrophotometers consist [1] of an intense source of radiant energy in the 200 to 700 nm region, [2] a monochromator to isolate the wavelength region to be used in irradiating the solution [3] an absorption cell assembly which provides for alternate examination of the reference solution and sample solution [4] a photometer, comprised of a photoelectric detector which converts radiant energy to electrical energy, and indicate the resulting electric meter to current.
+The а distinguishing feature of a spectrophotometer is the use of a monochromator to select specific monochromatic radiant energy.